FREE SHIPPING on orders over $75 International: over $250

 Pu-erh tea exists in two variations.
 Both use the leaves of the Big Leaf variety (Da Ye Zhong – 大叶种) of Camellia Sinensis tea bush.
 What sets them apart is the production process.

 • Raw Pu-erh (Sheng Pu-erh – 生普) is the tea produced from the fresh leaves of the tea bush.
 Traditionally, farmers first roast them to stop the oxidation, then roll and spread them to dry in the sun.
 The result is a semi-processed loose tea called Maocha.
-They then further steam and press it into different shapes, incl.
-Raw Pu-erh cakes, bricks, balls, Tuo cha, etc.
+They then steam and press it into various shapes, including Raw Pu-erh cakes, bricks, balls, and Tuo cha.

 • Ripe or cooked Pu-erh (Shu Pu-erh – 熟普) is Sheng Pu, further transformed through microbial fermentation.
 It happens during the "wet piling" (Wo Dui 渥堆) processing stage.
 It involves heaping a good amount of maocha and spraying water over it.
-As the temperature and humidity rise, a complex of molds and bacteria emerge that begin to ferment the leaves.
+As temperatures and humidity rise, a complex of molds and bacteria emerges, beginning to ferment the leaves.
 The workers unpile and ventilate the tea after some time (often 40 to 60 days).
 They then press it into different shapes.

 Both types of Pu-erh are different in nature; thus, their effect on the digestive system also varies.
 Let's explore them one by one.